devopsdojoconsortium/dojoconsortium.org/content/en/Metrics/code-coverage.md

 }

 it('Should add two whole numbers' () => {
+  /*
-  expect(addWholeNumbers(2, 2)).to.not.be.NaN; // This asserts that adding 2 + 2 will produce a number, but not which number.
+  * This asserts that adding 2 + 2 will produce a
+  * number, but not which number.
+  */
+  expect(addWholeNumbers(2, 2)).to.not.be.NaN;

+  /*
-  expect(addWholeNumbers(1.1, 0)).to.not.be.null; // This is similar.
-It asserts that adding a whole number to an integer will not return a NULL result.
-Changing the code to return a whole number violates the requirements and will not fail the test.
+  * This asserts that adding a whole number to an
+  * integer will not return a NULL result.
+  * Changing the code to return a whole number violates
+  * the requirements and will not fail the test.
+  */
+ expect(addWholeNumbers(1.1, 0)).to.not.be.null;

 })
 ```